cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 #### Validity predicate

-A validity predicate is an opaque function defined by a client type to verify `Header`s depending on the current `ConsensusState`.
+A validity predicate is an opaque function defined by a client type to verify `ClientMessage`s depending on the current `ConsensusState`.
-Using the validity predicate SHOULD be far more computationally efficient than replaying the full consensus algorithm for the given parent `Header` and the list of network messages.
+Using the validity predicate SHOULD be far more computationally efficient than replaying the full consensus algorithm for the given parent `ClientMessage` and the list of network messages.

 The validity predicate is defined as: